Published on Brock University (http://www.brocku.ca)

 Step 9: Brock will confirm your enrollment for the Winter

 Make sure you are registered for your Winter courses.
 Brock Financial Aid will begin confirming OSAP students’ enrolment on the first day of the term.
-You can expect the first installment of your OSAP funds to be deposited to your account approximately 10 days later.
+You can expect the first installment of your OSAP funds to be deposited to your account approximately 10 business days later.

 Step 10: Pass your courses and keep your income up-to-date